Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 CoinShares Physical Litecoin

-Swiss-listed ETP backed by physically stored Litecoin.
-CoinShares also filed for a US spot ETF.
-Low expense ratio and institutional-grade custody.
+Swiss-listed ETP backed by physically stored Litecoin with institutional-grade custody.
+CoinShares has also filed for a US spot ETF.
+Low expense ratio and transparent holdings reporting.
+Suitable for European institutional and retail investors.

 Self-Custody Wallets